iffse/burnback-qt/README.md

 # Burnback-qt

-Analysis of burn surfaces for solid propellant rockets using Burnback as an alternative of the Top Level Method
+Analysis of burn surfaces for solid propellant rockets using Time Marching Method as an alternative of the Level Set Method.

 Supports both light and dark theme.
 Should use accordingly to your system theme.
 If you want dark theme and it isn't, add `QT_QUICK_CONTROLS_MATERIAL_THEME=Dark` to your environment variables.